 Induction motors are widely used in all industries.
-Without any doubt one can say that it is the most used electrical machine in the world.
-Single phase induction motor can be found at every home in the form of ceiling fans, pumps etc. the biggest advantage of induction motors is that it does not require separate power supply for the rotor.
+Without any doubt, one can say that it is the most used electrical machine in the world.
+Single-phase induction motor can be found at every home in the form of ceiling fans, pumps, etc. the biggest advantage of induction motors is that it does not require a separate power supply for the rotor.

 Principle of operation of induction motors

-The induction motors have three phase winding at the stator similar to that in a synchronous machines.
-When a three phase voltage is applied to the stator coils, a rotating magnetic field is formed.
-This varying magnetic field comes in contact with the rotor conductors and induced EMF in it.
+The induction motors have three-phase winding at the stator similar to that in synchronous machines.
+When a three-phase voltage is applied to the stator coils, a rotating magnetic field is formed.
+This varying magnetic field comes in contact with the rotor conductors and induces EMF in it.

 The ends of rotor winding are short circuited so that there flows a current proportional to the induced EMF.
 Due to the current flow, another magnetic field rotating in the direction same as that of the stator is setup.
 The interaction between these two magnetic fields generates a torque that tends to rotate the motor in the direction of rotating magnetic field of the stator.
 Induction motors are self starting motors.

 The speed of the rotor is always less than the synchronous speed of the applied stator voltage.
 Hence these motors are known as asynchronous motors.
 The per unit difference between the synchronous speed and the actual rotor speed is known as slip.

 Two types of rotor constructions are possible in induction motors.
 The first is wound rotor and the other is squirrel cage rotor.
 The rotor consists of slots to accommodate conductors.
 The wound rotor consists of three phase windings similar to that of stator in these slots.
 One end of each phase is shorted to form a WYE or star connection and the other ends brought to the slip ring attached to the shaft.

 Carbon brushes are used to tap the slip rings to the external terminal box.
 External resistance can be added to the rotor to limit the starting current.